Uniform Inference in High-Dimensional Threshold Regression Models: Monte Carlo Simulation and Applications

 We also compute the average length of intervals for the active and inactive parameters,

 and the average coverage for individual parameters,

-where $\widehat {\mathbb{P}}$ denotes the empirical probability computed based on the $20$ realizations for each configuration.
+where $\widehat {\mathbb{P}}$ denotes the empirical probability computed based on $100$ realizations for each configuration.
 The results are reported in Table~\ref{tbl:confidence}.
-The debiased estimator performs better for the active parameters.
-We show the robustness of the debiased estimator concerning the presence of a fixed threshold effect, the correlation between the threshold variable and the covariates, and different magnitudes of effects and varying levels of sparsity.
+The debiased estimator performs well in terms of the presence of a fixed threshold effect, the correlation between the threshold variable and covariates, and varying magnitudes of effects, different levels of sparsity, the location of the threshold point, as well as different sample sizes and numbers of covariates.